timbeaudet/knowledge_base/faq/today.md

-# Objectives for Today 2026-03-12
+# Objectives for Today 2026-03-18

 - Chatting as we wake up and get started with the day.
-- Work through first a pass Desert Chapel progression...
+- Sitting at the work-station...
 - Maybe createa a demo build?

 ## Events / Notices / Coming Soon